rusini/manool/tutorial/lesson-4.md

 Composite Data Types, For-Loops and Views
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-MANOOL provides a comprehensive set of composite data types, which differ in basic operations and internal data structure (and thus in asymptotic complexity of basic operations with composite values).[^a1]
+MANOOL provides a comprehensive set of composite data types, which vary in basic operations and internal data structure (and thus in asymptotic complexity of basic operations with composite values).[^a1]

-[^a1]: A composite value in MANOOL (or object, depending on your point of view) incorporate other values (or objects, respectively).
+[^a1]: A composite value in MANOOL (or object, depending on your point of view) incorporates other values (or objects, respectively).
 This happens irrespective
        of component types and without placing restrictions on the number of components on behalf of the composite type itself.
 Thus, complex numbers, for instance, are not composite values according to this definition.